Chemical Management Addressing hazardous discharge

 Our approach to chemicals management includes several key components:

-- Work with suppliers: We communicate chemical safety requirements to our suppliers in our Code of Vendor Conduct and require them to acknowledge and comply with these requirements.
+- Work with suppliers: We communicate chemical safety requirements to our suppliers in our Code of Vendor Conduct (COVC) and require them to acknowledge and comply with these requirements.

 - Compliance and monitoring: We use third-party testing of products and components of products to monitor compliance with global chemicals regulations and Gap Inc. chemical restrictions.